 to the gym.
 She does Pilates and eats Sushi regularly.

-Lala Aramians MS, CF-SLP
+Lala Aramians, MS, CCC-SLP

-Lala Aramians MS, CF-SLP graduated with distinction from California State University, Northridge, with a Master of Science in Communicative Disorders.
+Lala Aramians, MS, CCC-SLP graduated with distinction from California State University, Northridge, with a Master of Science in Communicative Disorders.
 She earned a Bachelor of Arts in English from Azad University, Tehran, Iran, and a post-baccalaureate certificate in Communicative Disorders from California State University, Los Angeles.
 During her school externship through LAUSD, Lala provided integrated/in-class speech and language therapy to children in Preschool for All Learners (PAL) Special Day Program, working closely with teachers and classroom staff.
 She also worked with children from pre-school through fifth grade with mild to severe speech and language impairments in individual and/or small group settings.
-During her clinical practicum, she has worked with many children with a variety of diagnosis majorly including autism, Down syndrome, childhood apraxia of speech, specific language impairment, articulation/phonological disorders, fluency disorders and hearing impairments.
+During her clinical practicum, she has worked with many children with a variety of diagnoses majorly including autism, Down syndrome, childhood apraxia of speech, specific language impairment, articulation/phonological disorders, fluency disorders and hearing impairments.
 Her professional interests include: bilingual/bicultural assessment and treatment, augmentative/alternative communication, pragmatic language and Social Skills.